University of Technology Sydney

 In keeping with the ANMAC Accreditation Standards for the Midwife students must keep a written record and reflect on their required supervised midwifery practice experiences in their Midwifery Professional Experience Placement (PEP) Portfolio.
 The PEP Portfolio is required as evidence of meeting the minimum clinical requirements to be eligible to apply for registration as a midwife with the Nursing and Midwifery Board of Australia at the completion of the course.
 The intent of this assessment item is to assess students' clinical learning and development in accordance with the Standards for the Midwife.

 This portfolio is kept for the duration of the course.
-Students need to always ensure that their PEP Portfolio is safe and that appropriate copies are kept in case of loss.
+Students must ensure that their PEP Portfolio is safe and that appropriate copies are kept in case of loss.

 Objective(s):